rioriost/graphrag-legalcases-postgres/README.md

 ### MSR GraphRAG Integration (optional)

 You can run the default integration with MSR GraphRAG data by selecting the corresponding option from the frontend.
-However, if you want to use Microsoft's GraphRAG integration alongside our RRF graph solution, follow the steps below to initialize, auto-tune, and index the `graphrag` folder for your data.
+However, if you want to run entire Microsoft's GraphRAG integration alongside our RRF graph solution, follow the steps below to initialize, auto-tune, and index the `graphrag` folder for your data.
+The output of these GraphRAG steps is already available in the data folder.
+However, if you prefer to run the library yourself, follow the steps below.
+If you’d rather use the provided CSV files directly, you can skip ahead to step 8.

 ### 1. Create the Necessary Folder Structure